 To gain an in-depth understanding of this enigmatic and influential generation, we surveyed nearly 800 Millennials and more than 1,700 non-Millennials in the U.S. as part of our 2013 Global Consumer Sentiment Survey.
 We complemented this survey with a 2013 study of more than 400 U.S. Millennials and nearly 1,000 non-Millennials, covering values, brand engagement, and marketing tactics.
 Finally, we compared 2013 results with findings from 2012 global research involving more than 1,200 U.S. Millennials.
-Our global research and experience suggests that our findings about U.S. Millennials and their impact on consumer marketing reflect similar trends among Millennials in other developed countries.4 Notes: 4 Our findings on U.S. Millennials are less relevant to developing economies, in which the expansion of a middle class and the entry of young people into the affluent class have greater influence on their consumption and brand behaviors, habits, and attitudes.
+Our global research and experience suggests that our findings about U.S. Millennials and their impact on consumer marketing reflect similar trends among Millennials in other developed countries.

 We compared the responses of Millennials with those of consumers of other generations—Gen-Xers (ages 35 to approximately 49), baby boomers (ages approximately 50 to 69), and the so-called silents (ages approximately 70 and older).
 There is great diversity within the Millennial generation itself, so we further segmented this generation into two age cohorts—younger Millennials (ages 18 to 24) and older Millennials (ages 25 to 34).
 We also segmented Millennials by gender and income group.

-Although U.S. Millennials are hardly a homogeneous population, we believe that generalizations based on our research illustrate the profound impact this generation is having on marketing—and are useful in understanding the reciprocity principle in terms of reach, relevance, reputation, relation, and referral.5 Notes: 5 For an explanation of the distinct segments of Millennial consumers, see The Millennial Consumer: Debunking Stereotypes, BCG Focus, April 2012.
+Although U.S. Millennials are hardly a homogeneous population, we believe that generalizations based on our research illustrate the profound impact this generation is having on marketing—and are useful in understanding the reciprocity principle in terms of reach, relevance, reputation, relation, and referral.

 Reaching Millennials.
 It is not surprising that U.S. Millennials are considerably more engaged with digital technology and social media than older generations.
 In fact, 37 percent of younger Millennials said that they feel as if they are “missing something” if they are not on Facebook or Twitter every day, compared with 23 percent of non-Millennials.